 A little bit of context

-Themba Mthembu is one of many community bird guides that have been trained by BirdLife South Africa over the past 16 years and is a shining example of how a man who has dedicated his life to improving the lives of his community and spreading the word of conservation can succeed.
+Over the past 18 years of hard labour Themba is one shining example of how a man who has dedicated his life to improving the lives of his community and spreading the word of conservation can succeed.
 In recent year Themba did more than just bird guiding on a daily basis and he established Zulubirding Consulting,Vukukhanye Development project and TA Training and waste management.

 But there’s a problem for Themba: